MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/6_Writing_to_the_timeline.md

 # Writing to the Timeline
 ----------

-Timeline is a new feature in Microsoft Graph API that stores the state of your application when a person wants to continue those activities across multiple devices.
+Timeline is a new feature in MS Graph API that stores the state of your application when a person wants to continue those activities across multiple devices.
-To do that, Microsoft Graph API creates a UserActivites that links the user back into the applications.
+To do that, MS Graph API creates a UserActivites that links the user back into the applications.
 In this module you will learn how UserActivities work and view the Timeline in Windows.

 ## Create and Save an Activity in Graph

-In UWP project go to **Helpers/UserExtensionHelper.cs** CreateActivity method and follow the steps:
+In the UWP project go to **Helpers/UserExtensionHelper.cs** CreateActivity method and follow the steps:

 - Delete the code